 It was hot, I mean a record-setting heat wave on the homestead this weekend.
 In spite of the 101 degrees heat and off-the-charts humidity, we accomplished some essential chores, infused some self-reliance training of the grandkiddos in with a play structure project, AND finally welcomed Pearl’s new kids to the barnyard.

-Pearl has been waddling around on her three good legs with a vastly swollen belly in extreme heat for weeks.
+Pearl has been waddling around on her three good legs with a vastly swollen belly in heat for weeks.
 I was so worried the added weight would cause her to fall and injure either one of her good legs or her injured leg even further.
 Thankfully that did not happen.

 Even though Pearl cannot put any weight on the leg that was injured during a dog attack, she still has complete freedom of movement of her point of elbow area and uses that to adjust her leg as needed when she kneels or leans against a tree to eat leaves.